Counseling Services Training Staff

 Interns are guided through the program by an outstanding group of supervisors.
-UCC senior clincial staff provide primary and rotation supervision to doctoral interns.
+Counseling Services senior clinical staff provide primary and rotation supervision to doctoral interns.
 We encourage potential applicants to read through supervision profiles for staff that provide primary supervision to learn more about their professional interests, therapy approaches, and supervision models.

 Philosophy and Goals